djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askHR.md

 This use case targets developing and deploying an AskHR agent leveraging IBM watsonx Orchestrate, as depicted in the provided architecture diagram.
 This agent will empower employees to interact with HR systems and access information efficiently through conversational AI.

- We have an HR agent in watsonx Orchestrate, which leverages tools and external knowledge to connect to a simulated Human Capital Management System.
+In this lab we will build an HR agent in watsonx Orchestrate, leveraging tools and external knowledge to connect to a simulated Human Capital Management System.
 This agent retrieves relevant information from documents to answer user queries and  allows users to view and manage their profiles.

 ## Architecture